 Demand for lithium both for battery materials and high strength lithium glass-ceramic products continues to grow.
 The Company has received several expressions of interest in the battery material products mainly from internationally based battery manufacturers, as well as glass-ceramic manufacturers.
-Production of both petalite product samples and lithium battery materials samples for evaluation by potential buyers continues.
 The Company is looking at a number of different production models for its planned lithium battery materials processing facility which will depend on the specific requirements of the buyers who provide firm offtake commitments.
 Several companies that have expressed interest in making an offtake commitment have also expressed interest in being an investing partner in the processing facility which the Company now envisions as being a separate business unit.